CopperSpice is of a set of individual libraries used to develop cross platform software applications in C++.

 - CopperSpice can be linked directly into any standard C++ application

 For more information refer to our presentations from CppNow, CppCon, and our YouTube videos.
 Presentations

 Converting to CopperSpice

 The process of converting to CopperSpice is simple and quick.
 Simply convert your Qt application header files one time using our PepperMill utility.
-The Makefiles from our sample KitchenSink and Diamond Editor applications can be used as a guide to create your project files.
+The Makefiles from our demo program KitchenSink, DoxyPress,or and the Diamond Editor applications can be used as a guide to create your project files.

-The CS Overview documentation includes how to build CopperSpice, set up a CS project, and how to migrate from Qt to CopperSpice.
+The CS Overview documentation includes how to build CopperSpice from soucre, setting up a project using CopperSpice, and how to migrate from Qt to CopperSpice.
 CS Overview Documentation